 Start, Stop, Increase, or Decrease RSP Contributions:

 To start, stop, increase, or decrease 403(b) contributions, log in to HR Self Service and follow these steps:

-- Select Enroll/Update my Retirement Savings Plan, type in the effective date, click on Start Life Event.
+- Select Enroll/Update my Retirement Savings Plan, type in the effective date using the calendar icon, click on Start Life Event

 - Participants can allocate current funds and/or future contributions among many investments.